DataDog/datadog-agent/docs/dogstatsd/configuration.md

 that this parameter should not be set at a value less than the size of your metrics name + tags
 + a few other bytes.
 In most of the Dogstatsd clients, the maximum size of a packet is configurable.

-This default value rarely has to be changed, however, if you have report of a lot of malformed or incomplete packets received by the Dogstatsd server, you can try increasing the size of this buffer to ensure that your clients are not creating too large packets.
+If you have reports of malformed or incomplete packets received by the Dogstatsd server, it could mean that the clients are sending packets larger than the size of this buffer.
+If the maximum size of the packets sent by the clients can't be changed, consider increasing the size of `dogstatsd_buffer_size` as a fallback.

 The default value of this field is `8192`.